 The general ledger stores your financial data, and the chart of accounts shows the accounts that all general ledger entries are posted to.
-Dynamics 365 includes a standard chart of accounts that is ready to support your business.
+Finance and Operations, Business edition includes a standard chart of accounts that is ready to support your business.

 General Ledger Setup and General Posting Setup